pulseopen/PulsePhone/MBI-LITE.md

 This standard applies to **general-purpose modules only**.
 Display and Camera modules have their own dedicated pinouts.

+**Dev Note**: DF-12 Connectors being 60pin and not 30pin, is because 60pin provides a more mechanically stable connector which is less likely to disconnect!

 ---

 ## 2. Block Structure